esutton/i18n-translate-qt-ts/README.md

 node index.js ${API_KEY} languages en
 ````

+- Seems to work best if you process in small batches of one or two *.ts files.
+    - Too many async queries active?
 - If errors occur, you may need to run multiple times until all strings have translations.
     - Perhaps throttling the API calls might help this.
 - If needed, send auto-translations to a native speaker for improvements.